Sceptre/sceptre-sam-handler/README.md

 flag-type arguments that have no value, set the value to "True".
 * `package_args` (dict, optional): Additional key/value pairs to apply to `sam package`.
 The same is true here as for `build_args` for flag-type arguments.

+### How does this handler work?

+When using _only_ sam cli (not Sceptre) to deploy using `sam deploy`, SAM CLI effectively performs 3 steps:

+1. SAM cli builds the all the various resources special SAM resources, resolving dependencies.
+These would include Lambda functions and Lambda layers.
+It copies any locally-referenced files and resolves any dependencies into a directory called `.aws-sam`.
+This is the sam behavior as running `sam build`.
+2. SAM cli then transforms all SAM template URIs that reference local filepaths to S3 keys (among other) transformations it applies, uploads any built artifacts to those s3 keys, and saves the transformed template.
+This is the same behavior as running `sam package`.
+3. SAM cli finally takes that transformed template (along with a local sam config and any other cli arguments) and performs CloudFormation stack create/update with them.

+When you use Sceptre with this handler, the SAM handler performs steps 1-2 above to create a template that Sceptre can use, **but it does not use sam to deploy it!**.
+Instead, Sceptre can use that template produced in step 2 above (via `sam package`) to perform all it's usual commands with all it's usual magic!

+In other words, using this handler lets you use resolvers, put your SAM stack into StackGroups, let you name your stack according to Sceptre's naming conventions, `validate`, `diff`, and more!
+Basically, the SAM stack can be managed using Sceptre just like any other.

 ### Default behavior
 SAM commands are invoked using the system shell in a subprocess, with stdout redirected to stderr.